-Design Lessons from British Gardens
+Design Ideas from British Gardens

-Art in the Garden: What, Where and Why
+Art in the Garden: What, Where, Why

-Italian Gardens: Touring a Tour de force
+Italian Gardens: Touring a Tour de Force

 Italian gardens shaped European garden design for centuries, and their influence continues today.
 Join Pat Webster as she leads us through some spectacular Italian gardens that date from Renaissance times to the present day.
 Using photographs from grand estates and smaller gardens, from finished works of art to those still in progress, she points out the essential elements that make these gardens such impressive masterworks and narrates some of the history behind them.
 Finally, she suggests how we can incorporate these elements in our own gardens, to create our own brilliant tours de force.